-Mimic Me Voice Recorder by Prevue Teach Your Bird to Talk
+Mimic Me Voice Recorder 62900 Prevue Teach Your Bird to Talk

 - Teach your bird new words and phrases in your own voice and tonal inflections